SAREC-Lab/sUAS-UseCases/usecases/supporting/LeaseAirspace.md

-## Use Case: Leasing Airspace for Planned Flight Path
+## Use Case: Lease Airspace for Planned Flight Path

 **ID**